kdave/btrfs-progs/Documentation/ch-subvolume-intro.rst

 .. note::
    Inode number is not a filesystem-wide unique identifier, some applications assume that.
-Please use pair *subvolumeid:inodenumber* for that purpose.
+Please use the *subvolumeid:inodenumber* pair for that purpose.
    The subvolume id can be read by :ref:`btrfs inspect-internal rootid<man-inspect-rootid>` or by the ioctl :ref:`BTRFS_IOC_INO_LOOKUP`.

 Performance
 -----------

-Subvolume creation needs to flush dirty data that belong to the subvolume, this step may take some time, otherwise once there's nothing else to do, the snapshot is instant and in the metadata it only creates a new tree root copy.
+Subvolume creation needs to flush dirty data that belong to the subvolume and this step may take some time.
+Otherwise, once there's nothing else to do, the snapshot is instantaneous and only creates a new tree root copy in the metadata.

-Snapshot deletion has two phases: first its directory is deleted and the subvolume is added to a list, then the list is processed one by one and the data related to the subvolume get deleted.
+Snapshot deletion has two phases: first its directory is deleted and the subvolume is added to a queuing list, then the list is processed one by one and the data related to the subvolume get deleted.
 This is usually called *cleaning* and can take some time depending on the amount of shared blocks (can be a lot of metadata updates), and the number of currently queued deleted subvolumes.